-KONČAR Group's Internal Audit Department performs the independent audit and control function.
-It informs the managers about performed audits through comprehensive reports (providing findings and recommendations for improvements).
-The Internal Audit Charter was adopted in October 2018.
-It defines the scope of activities and main principles applied in the work of KONČAR Group's Internal Audit Department.
+KONČAR Group Internal Audit Department operates as an independent audit and controls system.
+It informs the Management Board through comprehensive reports on performed audits (providing findings and recommendations for improvements).
+The Internal Audit Charter defines the scope of activities and main principles applied in the work of KONČAR Group's Internal Audit Department.

-The Internal Audit Department is responsible for assessing the levels of risk management in business processes, auditing the effectiveness of the internal control system with the aim of improving risk management and compliance with procedures, examining and analysing the compliance of existing business systems with adopted policies, plans, procedures, laws and rules that may have a significant impact on business reports.
+The Internal Audit Department is responsible for assessing the levels of risk management in business processes, auditing the effectiveness of the internal controls system with the aim of improving risk management and compliance with procedures, examining and analysing the compliance of existing business systems with adopted policies, plans, procedures, laws and rules that may have a significant impact on business reports.
 It is tasked with recommending preventive measures in the areas of financial reporting, compliance, operations and control with the aim of eliminating risks and potential deficiencies that could lead to process inefficiencies or fraudulent practices.

-The Internal Audit Department informs the Management Board, the Audit Committee and the Supervisory Board about its work and the audit plan.
-Its findings and recommendations help the management with the improvement of processes, preventative elimination of potential risks and the reduction of risks to acceptable levels.
+The Department reports to the Management Board, Audit Committee and the Supervisory Board.
+The findings and recommendations allow the Management Board to improve the processes, pre-emptively eliminate potential risks or mitigate them to acceptable levels.

-In 2021, several audits were carried out in the areas of sales processes, procurement, inventory management, due diligence processes in companies that were merged.
+In 2022, several audits were carried out in the areas of sales processes, procurement, inventory management, due diligence processes in companies that were merged.

-The Overview of Findings and Recommendations presents in more detail all the findings and recommendations for all the performed audits with time limits and status reports.
+The Overview of Findings and Recommendations outlines detailed findings and recommendations for all the performed audits with deadlines and status reports.
 The report on the conducted audits was submitted and adopted by the Audit Committee.